aws-samples/medical-text-sentence-relevance-bert/README.md

     * For the Execution role, select the IAM role that was created when the CloudFormation template was deployed.
 This will look something like “Medical-Text-Analysis-Sentence-RelevanceRole-XXXXXXXXXXXXX”
     * Select Submit
     * ![Image](doc/image_9.png)
-* If this is **not** your first time using SageMaker Studio, go ahead and just create a new user.
-Note that for the workshop to work on a pre-existing SageMaker Studio Domain the role it uses must have the same permissions as those delineated to SageMaker Studio in `cloudformation_template.yaml`.
+* If this is not your first time using SageMaker Studio, go ahead and just create a new user
     * Select “Add User”
     * ![Image](doc/image_10.png)
     * Select “Quick Start”